eduardoagarcia/shef/README.md

 ## Why Shef vs. Bash Scripts?

 While many of Shef's capabilities could be implemented with bash scripts, Shef provides a structured approach that eliminates the tediousness of shell scripting.
 It offers interactive prompts, conditional logic, and command piping through a simple YAML interface—no need to wrestle with bash syntax, error handling, or input validation.

 Shef gives you the best of both worlds: the power of advanced shell commands without the scripting headaches.
 Think of it as a Makefile that works everywhere—in projects, system-wide, or via shared recipes—but with better interactivity and cleaner syntax.
-Complex workflows become accessible, regardless of your scripting expertise.

 ## Installation